iranl/nuki_hub/README.md

 <br>
 Note: Encrypted MQTT is only available for Wi-Fi and LAN8720 modules, W5x00 modules don't support encryption<br>
 (that leaves Olimex, WT32-ETH01 and M5Stack PoESP32 Unit if encryption is desired).<br>
+Note: LAN8720 modules are only supported on the ESP32, not on the ESP32-S3, ESP32-C3 or ESP-C6<br>
 <br>
 If encryption is needed, Olimex is the easiest option, since it has USB for flashing onboard.